tijlleenders/ZinZen-scheduler/documentation/functional/Concepts.md

   - Goal
   - Budget
   - Optional budget
+- (Budgets) - A list of Budgets the Step needs to comply with

 Example on calculating Step Flexibility:
 A Step with Duration 4 and a Timeline with one Slot of [8-14] can placed in 3 ways: